Newport, Wales: Geography

 Newport is located 138 mi west of London and 12 mi east of Cardiff.
 It is the largest urban area within the historic county boundaries of Monmouthshire and the preserved county of Gwent.
-The City of Newport, which includes rural areas as well as the built up area, is the seventh most populous unitary authority in Wales.
+The City of Newport, which includes rural areas as well as the built up area, is the sixth most populous unitary authority in Wales.

 The city is largely low-lying, but with a few hilly areas.
 Wentwood is 1014 ft above sea level.
 Areas in the south and east of the city tend to be flat and fertile with some housing estates and industrial areas reclaimed from marshland.
 Areas near the banks of the River Usk, such as Caerleon, are also low-lying.
 The eastern outskirts of the city are characterised by the gently rolling hills of the Vale of Usk and Christchurch has panoramic views of the Vale of Usk and the Bristol Channel.
 Ridgeway at Allt-yr-yn also has good views of the surrounding areas and Bristol Channel.
 Brynglas has views over the city centre and Twmbarlwm to the west.
 The suburbs of the city have grown outwards from the inner-city, mostly near the main roads, giving the suburban sprawl of the city an irregular shape.
 The urban area is continuing to expand rapidly with new housing estates continuing to be built.

 The city boundaries include a number of villages in the Newport Built-up area.